srnirhali/MSR-Whiskey/README.md

 # Notes
 You need to create a personal access token in your GitHub account and then replace the `USERNAME_AND_TOKEN` in `RepositoriesPicker.java` with your username and token.

-# Issues
-The maven project required lots of time (5-6 days) to execute code due to limitation of hardware as well as network speed.